LidkeLab/BaGoL/README.md

 Cutoff:
 The localizations within each subregion are further divided into smaller set using hirerarchical algorithm as a pre-clustering algorithm.
 Cutoff is the size of the pre-clusters produced. (nm)

-NNN and NNR:
-To remove the ouliers within the list of localizations, BaGoL implement a nearest neighbor filter.
-The localizations with less than NNN neighbors within NNR distance are considered outliers.
-These can be adjusted by inspecting the nearest neighbor distribution of the data.

 Drift:
 Drift may be presented in the data due to different reasons.
 BaGoL is able to handle movement of individual emitters